erajasekar/cs-workshop/PITCHME.md

 > `Computer is a electronic machine that can be programmed to do zillions of different tasks.`

-<p class="fragment"> It could do anything from adding two numbers to flying an airplane.</p>
+It could do anything from adding two numbers to flying an airplane.

 +++
 @title[Essential components of the computers]